This printable rustic wall calendar will help keep your family & life organized!

 Measure the distance between the sawtooth hangers and attach 2 picture hanging nails into the wall where you want your calendar.
 Make sure they are level.

-Now it’s time to start using the calendar.
-I am ready to fill it in with everything we have going on this month.
-And when the month is over, You can tear off the old month and you are ready to stay organized next month too!
+Isn’t it so pretty?
+I hope you enjoy your new calendar!
+And when the month is over, just tear off the old month and you are ready to stay organized next month too.

 This week I will even be finishing off the rest of our command center so we can stay organized.
 I plan to share it with you next Monday so stay tuned.
 Hopefully this DIY giant rustic wall calendar will help me stay organized so I can actually get it all done 😉